Learning Fair Classifiers with Partially Annotated Group Labels: Related Works

 \paragraph{Semi-supervised learning.} Semi-supervised learning (SSL) \cite{chapelle2009semi} aims to learn a model with a small number of labeled samples and a large number of unlabeled samples.
 Our \ourscenario scenario also considers when group labels are partially annotated but target labels are fully annotated.
-However, while SSL only aims to the target task, we aim to learn a fair classifier.
+However, since the aim for SSL is to simply \emph{predict} the future attribute labels as accurately as possible from the partial annotations in the training set, it is not clear whether the predicted attribute labels can be directly plugged-in to achieve the \emph{group fairness} in the test set.
 In addition, the recent state-of-the-art SSL methods \cite{berthelot2019mixmatch, berthelot2019remixmatch, sohn2020fixmatch} are hardly applicable to the fairness problem directly because they mostly focus on seeking better augmentation methods and consistent constraints for the augmented inputs.
-Instead, our method is motivated from the pseudo-labeling (PL) strategy \cite{lee2013pseudo} to avoid complex modifications on the base fairness methods by assigning pseudo group labels to group-unlabeled samples.
-While the original PL fully trusts the network predictions, we set the random labels to the low confident samples.
-We theoretically show that our random label selection strategy shows better fairness constraints than the vanilla PL.
-Our strategy is also similar to the recently proposed UPS \cite{rizve2021ups} which withdraws pseudo-labels for low confident and high uncertain samples by using an external predictive uncertainty module.
-However, \ours uses the full group-unlabeled samples by the random label strategy.
+Instead, our method is motivated from the pseudo-labeling (PL) strategy \cite{lee2013pseudo} to avoid complex modifications on the base fair-training methods by assigning pseudo group labels to the group-unlabeled samples.
+While the original PL fully trusts the network predictions, we set the random labels for the low confident samples.
+We show, both theoretically and empirically, that such \textit{random label selection strategy} in \ours is critical for achieving better group fairness, and we believe such finding is not straightforward.
+Our strategy is also similar to the recently proposed UPS \cite{rizve2021ups} in the SSL context, which withdraws pseudo-labels for low confident samples by using an external uncertainty prediction module.
+However, \ours uses the full group-unlabeled samples by the random label strategy and outperforms the UPS-base strategy in our experiments.